36 Crazyfists: Ferret Music years (2007–2014)

 In May 2008 the band released The Tide and Its Takers on Ferret Music.
 They continue to play annually at the Summer Meltdown Festival in Anchorage, Alaska, except for 2008, when they were on tour with the first Annual Rockstar Mayhem Festival.
 Shortly after the Mayhem tour, bassist Mick Whitney left the band and was replaced by Brett Makowski.

 36 Crazyfists filmed their show of January 9, 2009, in Anchorage, Alaska, for their first live DVD, Underneath a Northern Sky, released in October 2009.

 The album Collisions and Castaways was released in the US by Ferret Music on July 27, 2010 and a day earlier in the rest of the world via Roadrunner Records.
 The album features guest appearances by Twelve Tribes frontman Adam Jackson (who also featured on their 2008 album The Tide and Its Takers), Raithon Clay of Plans to Make Perfect, and Brandon Davis from Across the Sun.
 Production duties for the album were handled by band guitarist Steve Holt and sport mixing from Andy Sneap.

 The band played a variety of European festivals in June, including the UK Download Festival.
 36 Crazyfists returned to the US in July to tour with Fear Factory, After the Burial, Divine Heresy, and Baptized in Blood.

 In the UK the band re-signed with Roadrunner Records.
 Collisions and Castaways was released a day earlier on July 26.
+During this period, longtime drummer Thomas Noonan quietly left the band and was replaced by Kyle Baltus in 2012.